Tomatoes are fair weather growers

 Lastly, our June weather is iffy enough that plants sometimes can’t mature enough to be ready to flower by mid-July’s warmer days and nights.
 Last year June was cold and wet and that set back many plants to the point that they weren’t ready to flower when the heat arrived.
 It took another two to three weeks for them to catch up, and by then the warm part of the summer was waning.
 Thankfully we had a long, warm fall to ripen them up.
 Unfortunately, this year is beginning to look like a repeat of last year.

 That said, we do get good tomatoes here.
 We just have to plan ahead and be ready for the weather we get.
-First, plant only transplants that say they will ripen in 75 days or less on the tag.
+First, plant only transplants that will ripen in 75 days or less according to the tag.
 Second, resist planting them until the end of May.
 If you buy them early, keep them in a protected spot where you can whisk them into the house if a frost threatens, or just keep them indoors under lights.

 Thirdly, keep the frost protection handy and watch the weather reports for frosty forecasts even into June.
-It only takes a few minutes to dash out and protect them.
-You might even consider covering them with a floating row cover for the entire month of June.
-The fabric lets in light, water and air and holds in enough heat to get the plants growing.
+You might even consider covering them with a floating row cover – a spun polyester white fabric that resembles interfacing material used in sewing and is available at better nurseries or garden stores or online– for all of June.